eslint/rfcs/designs/2019-eslintrc-improvements/README.md

 - The codebase about configuration files is complicated.
 It has made us hard to maintain and enhance the configuration system.
 - The current process determines target files at first.
 Next, it finds configuration files on the directory where each target file exists and that ancestors.
 This "files-then-config" order prevents adding some enhancements such as `--ext` functionality to our configuration file system.
-- Several good ideas have been born in [#9].
+- Several good ideas have been born in [#9] and [#14].
 We can simplify the logic about configuration files by the ideas.

 Therefore, the goal of this RFC is to simplify our codebase by some architecture changes in order to maintain our codebase easier and make enhancing easier.